 Water insecurity and psychological distress among women in Amhara, Ethiopia.

 Examining the effects of polio eradication efforts on routine immunization and primary health care in Ethiopia.

 Food Insecurity, well-being and motivations among volunteer HIV/AIDS caregivers in Addis Ababa, Ethiopia.

 Working with graduate students

 In recent years, graduate students working with me have been involved in projects in Ethiopia, Sierra Leone, and the United States, and have received research funding from the National Science Foundation’s Cultural Anthropology Program, and from the Sasakawa Young Leaders Fellowship Fund.
-I have served on the committees of numerous public health (MPH) and anthropology (MA, PhD) graduate students.
+I have served on the committees of numerous public health (MPH), anthropology (MA, PhD), and engineering (MS) graduate students.

 I currently serve as the main advisor for the following OSU Anthropology graduate students:

 MA: Massarra Eiwaz, Micknai Arefaine

 2017.
 Maes, Kenneth.
 The Lives of Community Health Workers: Local Labor and Global Health in Urban Ethiopia.
 Routledge.